-More than 1,500 kilometres of machine-prepared trails leading across the mountains and through the majestic forests are just waiting to be enjoyed, whilst off-piste skiing offers endless opportunities for exploring the wonders of Norway’s undisturbed winter landscape.
+More than 1,500 kilometers of machine-prepared trails leading across the mountains and through the majestic forests are just waiting to be enjoyed, whilst off-piste skiing offers endless opportunities for exploring the wonders of Norway’s undisturbed winter landscape.
 See more information about cross-country skiing in Valdres.
 Contact the tourist information for cross-country trail maps.

 If you are seeking the thrill of off-piste skiing, or wish to explore the mountains, you should visit the northernmost regions of Valdres, on your own or with a local guide.